jiangmichael1/geocoder_2/Notes.md

     - Maybe find a library for queueing? -> Check Zhi's code

 *4/10/23*
 - Restarted the app after realizing that it was too messy having start without guidance
+- Working on importing Excel file and storing each row as a state at the top level